 - 1. What is the boolean value of not (not True or False and True) or False? - 2.
 What is the boolean value of "spam" not in "spa span sparql" and not ("egg" > "span")? - 3.
-Following the template in Listing 11, write in Python the algorithm proposed originally in Figure 4 of the lecture notes entitled "Algorithms" as a flowchart, and accompany such code with the related test function and some executions with different input values.
+Following the template in Listing 11, write in Python the algorithm proposed originally in Figure 4 of the chapter entitled "Algorithms" as a flowchart (which uses a different approach compared to the one discussed in this chapter), and accompany such code with the related test function and some executions with varying values of input.